-11-15 Years Physical Social & Emotional Cognitive Indicators of Positive Parenting - Developmental Concern Characteristics ✓ Period of rapid skeletal and sexual maturation ✓ Preoccupation with body image ✓ Acne may appear ✓ Boys ahead of girls in endurance and muscular strength ✓ Rapid growth may mean large appetite but less energy ✓ There is a wide variation in beginning and completion of puberty (body hair, increased perspiration and oil production in hair and skin.
+11-15 Years Physical Social & Emotional Cognitive Indicators of Positive Parenting - Developmental Concern Characteristics Period of rapid skeletal and sexual maturation Preoccupation with body image Acne may appear Boys ahead of girls in endurance and muscular strength Rapid growth may mean large appetite but less energy There is a wide variation in beginning and completion of puberty (body hair, increased perspiration and oil production in hair and skin.
 Girls: breast and hip development, onset of menstruation.
-Boys: growth in testicles and penis, wet dreams, deepening of voice) ✓ Increased possibility of acting on sexual desires ✓ Critical of adults; annoyed by younger siblings; obnoxious to live with ✓ Wants unreasonable independence ✓ Dramatizes and exaggerates own positions; has many fears, worries, and tears ✓ Resists any show of affection ✓ Often moody; anger is common; resents being told what to do; rebels at routines ✓ Intense interest in teams and organized, competitive games; considers membership in clubs important; has whole gang of friends ✓ Girls show more interest in opposite sex than boys do ✓ Recognizes that ✓ Thrives on arguments and discussions; challenges adults ✓ Increasingly able to memorize, think logically; engage in introspection ✓ Can plan realistically for the future; may have interest in earning money ✓ Is critical of own artistic products ✓ Interested in world and community; may read ✓ By end of period, physically immature, small, not showing signs of puberty or secondary sex characteristics (wide range here; girls mature earlier) ✓ Poor motor skills, coordination ✓ Lack of peer group relationships and identification with peers ✓ Can't think hypothetically; doesn't consider consequences of actions ✓ Can't put him/herself in place of another; Characteristics Is tolerant, understanding, and supportive Accepts youth's feelings but tries to help youth evaluate more objectively Avoids being defensive; child is not challenging the adult's authority Sets limits, but gives opportunities for independence whenever possible Answers questions about bodily changes openly and honestly Encourages group activities and discourages solo dating Doesn't nag boys about food intake and seeming "laziness" Discusses ways to manage and handle stress Finds ways to spend time together Provides consistent, loving discipline with limits, restrictions, and rewards
+Boys: growth in testicles and penis, wet dreams, deepening of voice) Increased possibility of acting on sexual desires Critical of adults; annoyed by younger siblings; obnoxious to live with Wants unreasonable independence Dramatizes and exaggerates own positions; has many fears, worries, and tears Resists any show of affection Often moody; anger is common; resents being told what to do; rebels at routines Intense interest in teams and organized, competitive games; considers membership in clubs important; has whole gang of friends Girls show more interest in opposite sex than boys do Recognizes that differences exist between and within groups May experience prejudice, discrimination, or bias due to ethnicity or poverty ✓ Thrives on arguments and discussions; challenges adults ✓ Increasingly able to memorize, think logically; engage in introspection ✓ Can plan realistically for the future; may have interest in earning money ✓ Is critical of own artistic products ✓ Interested in world and community; may read a great deal ✓ Needs to feel important and believe in something ✓ Social cognition: ○ Belief in an imaginary audience, that others are as preoccupied with one as oneself is (e.g., "everyone is looking at me") ○ Personal fable - belief in personal uniqueness (e.g., "no one understands me") and belief that self is invulnerable ("I won't get hut") ✓ Able to understand other points of view, but tends to be egocentric By end of period, physically immature, small, not showing signs of puberty or secondary sex characteristics (wide range here; girls mature earlier) Poor motor skills, coordination Lack of peer group relationships and identification with peers Can't think hypothetically; doesn't consider consequences of actions Can't put him/herself in place of another; doesn't consider how behavior affects others Difficulty problem solving; doesn't work through systematically and weigh solutions Poor school performance Doesn't reject or question parental standards and express self through clothes, hair, and other lifestyle choices Poor self-esteem Emotional and behavioral problems (anxiety, depression, withdrawal, aggression, lack of impulse control, anti- social behavior) Withdrawal from friends and from activities once enjoyed Changes in eating and sleeping habits Abuse of alcohol or drugs Is tolerant, understanding, and supportive Accepts youth's feelings but tries to help youth evaluate more objectively Avoids being defensive; child is not challenging the adult's authority Sets limits, but gives opportunities for independence whenever possible Answers questions about bodily changes openly and honestly Encourages group activities and discourages solo dating Doesn't nag boys about food intake and seeming "laziness" Discusses ways to manage and handle stress Finds ways to spend time together Provides consistent, loving discipline with limits, restrictions, and rewards